department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-04-Household information section usability/conversation-guide.md

 Thanks for joining us today!
 My name is [NAME] and [NOTETAKER NAME] is taking notes.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

-Today we're going to talk about [description of your project].
+Today we're going to talk about online application for health care.

 Before we start, a few things I want to mention: